STATEMENT OF COMPLIANCE WITH S172(1) OF THE COMPANIES ACT 2006

 The Board recognises that the Company has a limited number of non-group suppliers.
 However engagement is important with key suppliers to ensure continuity of service and to maintain awareness of developments and changes on both sides of the relationship.
 Management undertake routine meetings with key external advisors and suppliers and the Company complies with payment practices and performance reporting.

 The State Street Group is committed to managing the wider social, environmental and economic impacts of its operations.
 The Board recognises its own obligations, and also challenged the Company’s own Environmental, Social and Governance (ESG) position, given its focus on ESG initiatives for clients.
 As part of its continued focus on ESG matters the Company was accepted as a signatory to the UK Stewardship code on 8th March 2022.

 We define principal decisions as both those that are material to the group, but also those that are significant to any of our key stakeholder groups.

 In making the following principal decisions the Board considered the outcome from its stakeholder engagement as well as the need to maintain a reputation for high standards of business conduct and the need to act fairly between the members of the Company.

 The Board reviewed the high level of cash and capital held by the Company in relation to its regulatory capital requirement, capital management policy and liquidity risk management framework as well as future requirements and potential risks identified in the ICAAP.
-After due consideration, the directors decided to exercise their discretion and return some of the cash to the parent by paying interim dividends of £91m and £14.9m.
+After due consideration, the directors decided to exercise their discretion declared and paid interim dividends of £35.2 million (2020: £35 million).
 After payment of the dividends the Company retains sufficient capital and liquidity to meet its requirements, plus a buffer in line with its risk appetite.